yt-project/yt/doc/source/developing/building_the_docs.rst

 This variable is set for automated builds on the free ReadTheDocs service but can be used by anyone to force a quick, minimal build.

-Now all you need to do is execute sphinx on the yt doc source.
+Now all you need to do is execute Sphinx on the yt doc source.
 Go to the documentation directory and build the docs:

 .. code-block:: bash